 Although similar to the building in Paris, the decor details are adjusted to Laotian culture, which is decorated with kinnari (a Laotian mythological creature in the form of a half-bird woman).

 Paintings of gods (Wisnu, Brahma, and Indra) are drawn on the inside of the dome.
-Actually, visitors can go up to the top of the monument to enjoy the view of Vientiane city.
+Visitors can go up to the top of the monument to enjoy the view of Vientiane city.

 See The Kaysone Phomvihane Museum

-The museum is named about their key revolutionary leader.
-And is also used as a gathering point of key celebrations that marks the country’s independence.
+The museum is named after its key revolutionary leader.
+And is also used as a gathering point for key celebrations that mark the country’s independence.